What does Graham v. Connor establish in terms of use of force?

 Enhance your knowledge for the Maine Criminal Justice Academy Test.
 Utilize flashcards and multiple choice questions with detailed explanations to ace your exam!

 Graham v.
-Connor is a pivotal Supreme Court case that established the "objective reasonableness" standard for evaluating the use of force by law enforcement officers.
-The decision specifically emphasized that an officer's use of force must be assessed from the perspective of a reasonable officer on the scene, taking into account the circumstances confronting the officer at the time, rather than with the benefit of hindsight.
+Connor is a landmark Supreme Court case that establishes the standard for evaluating whether the use of force by law enforcement officers is reasonable under the Fourth Amendment.
+The case determined that an officer's use of force must be assessed from the perspective of a reasonable officer on the scene, rather than with the benefit of hindsight.

 Subscribe